mintedreward/heartmail/README.md

-# Coasian
+# It is Bit

-Copyright (c) 2021 Coasian Inc. All rights reserved.
+Copyright (c) 2021 It is Bit Inc. All rights reserved.